Man in Space: Educational use

 Part of this episode was excerpted and released in 1964 as All About Weightlessness.

 It was also made into a "Tomorrowland adventure" book for classroom use in 1959 as Man in Space: A Tomorrowland Adventure.
 Walt Disney Productions.
 Adapted for school use by Willy Ley, Illustrated by Carbe, Nino.
 Syracuse, NY: LW Singer Co.
 Inc. (48 p.)
 21 cm.
 Softcover.

 Critical reception

 About 40 million people watched the episode.
 It was nominated for Best Documentary Short.

 Government interest

 A copy of the show was requested by United States President Dwight D. Eisenhower to show to the Pentagon rocket experts.
 The chair of the Soviet commission for spaceflight, Leonid I. Sedov, also requested a copy.

+The show also contributed, greatly, to public knowledge and interest in the possibility of human-space flight and in some ways led directly to public demand for a three-stage rocket (as was described by Wernher von Braun in "Man in Space") that would eventually be developed into the Saturn V Rocket of the Apollo Program.

 Home media

 The episode was released on May 18, 2004, on Walt Disney Treasures: Tomorrow Land.

 The episode, along with "Mars and Beyond", was added to Disney+ in June 2020.